jsahleen/cldr-service/README.md

 docker compose exec cldr-service yarn seed
 ```

 Seeding the database will take some time, but it only needs to be done once.
+If you want to re-seed the data for just one service, you can do so by using `docker compose exec cldr-service yarn seed [service]`.

 ## USAGE